Skip to main content

 How the energy sector is changing

-The energy sector is in the midst of a transformation.
+The energy sector is in the midst of a sustainability transformation.
 It has been shifting to renewables, low-carbon technologies and even net-zero solutions for years.
 Almost 200 nations have agreed to curb global warming by reducing greenhouse gas emissions and transitioning from fossil fuels.
 The energy transition is a worldwide movement from fossil fuels such as coal and oil to renewable sources like wind and solar.

 What's more, Europe has traditionally relied on Russian natural gas supplies.
 But with Russia's recent invasion of Ukraine and subsequent pressure on the energy market, the European continent is now looking to reduce its reliance on Russia and move towards alternative energy sources.